crazydevlegend/multisig/README.md

 To get upgrade authority back from the multisig you need to propose it: `npm run start propose -- delegate-upgrade-authority --group <GroupKey> --key ./keys/alpha.json --target <TargetKey> --new <NewAuthorityKey>`.
 Approve the proposal to finalize delegation.

+## Viewing of groups and proposals

+There is an ability to discover what groups account participates in.

+`npm run start view-groups -- --key <PathtoKeypair>`

+There is an ability to discover what proposals a group has.
+Note that the group address is not a group's protected address.

+`npm run start view-proposals -- --group <GroupAddress>`